Idol Songs: 11 of the Best

-Idol Songs: 11 of the Best is a greatest hits album by English rock singer Billy Idol, released on 20 June 1988 by Chrysalis Records.
+Idol Songs: 11 of the Best is a greatest hits album by the English rock singer Billy Idol, released on 20 June 1988 by Chrysalis Records.
 It comprises all the singles released from his first three studio albums—Billy Idol, Rebel Yell and Whiplash Smile—as well as the live version of "Mony Mony" and re-recorded Generation X song "Dancing with Myself", both of which appeared on Idol's debut EP Don't Stop.
 A limited edition of the album contains two extra remixes, and another limited edition contains four extra remixes.
 The album reached number two on the UK Albums Chart and has been certified platinum by the British Phonographic Industry (BPI).
 In 2003, the album was reissued with a different title and cover as The Essential.

 Track listings

 Note: "Don't Need a Gun" (Melt Down Mix) was unavailable elsewhere on CD and remained exclusive to the limited edition versions.
 The "Mony Mony" (Hung Like a Pony Mix) was also available on the Japanese issue of the Vital Idol remix album.
 These two tracks have been available since 2012 on the So80s compilation.